 Tell Us About Your Woodland Hills Premises Liability Case

 Woodland Hills, CA 91367

 While on someone else’s property, you have the right to reasonable care and safety provided by the property owners and property managers.
 In California, landowners are generally required by law to protect you from obvious and hidden risks, including faulty property conditions that might result in a fall or other significant events.
 In a nutshell, property owners must provide a reasonably safe environment to visitors on their land and structures.

-Our competent, charismatic Los Angeles premises liability lawyers at Ehline Law Firm would offer all new clients a free consultation if you or a loved one suffered an accident on someone else’s property leading to serious injuries or wrongful death.
-You can learn more about Los Angeles wrongful death here.
+Our competent, charismatic Woodland Hills premises liability lawyers at Ehline Law Firm offer all new clients a free consultation.
+So if you or a loved one suffered an accident on someone else’s property leading to serious injuries or wrongful death, call us right away.

-One or more parties besides property owners may be legally responsible for compensating you and your family for any losses incurred due to the incident.
+One or more parties besides property owners may be legally responsible for paying compensation to you and your family for any losses incurred as a result of the incident.
 Since 2005, we’ve represented thousands of happy customers, and we make our clients lifelong friends.

 Our experienced premises liability attorney is a former licensed building contractor.
 His legal team has put his advanced knowledge of tort law and statutory building regulations about any unsafe conditions to work on behalf of his client’s financial recovery.

 After establishing an attorney-client relationship, Michael Ehline will battle insurance companies and any responsible property owner or controllers to garner his clients’ maximum compensation for medical expenses, pain and suffering, and more.

 Call for a free case evaluation from a top Woodland Hills, CA, personal injury law firm today at (747) 330-1783 for free legal advice about your potential personal injury claim.